visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Features comes with all the plans

 - **AI General Ledger:** Automatic preparation of general ledger, profit & loss statements, and balance sheet from bank transactions synced from Live bank connection via Plaid or User can upload the CSV as well.
-- **AI Receipts:** Auto Scan receipts and invoices from inbox email and match with transactions.
+- **AI Receipts:** Auto Scan receipts and invoices from email and matched with transactions.
-- **AI Tax Info:** Chat with IRS, CRA, and HMRC, so you find information in seconds
+- **AI Tax Info:** Chat with IRS, CRA, and HMRC website information so you find information in seconds
 - **AI Invoices:** Generate invoices and send emails with a simple prompt
 - **AI Sheets:** Generate spreadsheets from text prompts and then chat with them to update.
 Includes formula, analysis and formatting.
 - **AI Accounting:** Real-time accounting and advice to grow your business